UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_terraform.md

 ### IP address is not reported by `kubectl` or the Rancher GUI

-If the IP address is successfully reported by terraform, then the address has been assigned but the VM needs to be restarted before it will appear in the VM's attributes in the kubernetes cluster.
+If the IP address is successfully reported by Terraform, then the address has been assigned but the VM needs to be restarted before it will appear in the VM's attributes in the kubernetes cluster.
 You can restart a VM using the [Rancher GUI](./deploying_rancher.md/#change-a-vms-state), or by issuing the `reboot` command over SSH.
 You can configure the VM to reboot automatically